-- Speak with your Account Executive to coordinate a structure assessment with a professional hurricane consultant experienced in storm mitigation.
-They will be able to give expert suggestions on how to make your home and property less vulnerable. - Become familiar with your community's disaster preparedness plan and evacuation routes. - Make your own plan for what you and your family will do in the event of a storm.
-After, be sure to communicate and practice your continuity plan. - Have a contractor and/or roofer evaluate your house for areas that could be damaged during a storm.
-Proactively make repairs or strengthen any areas of weakness.
-Have them install hurricane appropriate shutters if necessary. - Purchase and install a backup generator.
-Ensure the generator functions properly and you know how to use it. - Trim trees and large shrubs. - If you own a watercraft, plan for how you will protect the vessel (i.e. tie, anchor, dry dock, storage). - Check your disaster supplies and replace or restock as needed.
-Things you should include are: drinking water, iodine tablets, meal ready to eat (MREs), child care supplies, flashlights and batteries, pet supplies, first aid kit, and all hygiene supplies. - Keep an up-to-date inventory of all jewelry and collectibles.
-Be sure you also have a plan in place to protect your assets. - Discuss your current hurricane insurance coverage with your Account Executive and find out about any applicable hurricane protection programs you may be eligible to enroll in through your insurance carrier.
+- Become familiar with your community's disaster preparedness plan and evacuation routes. - Make your own plan for what you and your family will do in the event of a storm. - Have a contractor and/or roofer evaluate your house for areas that could be damaged during a storm and proactively make repairs or strengthen any areas of weakness. - Purchase a backup generator. - Trim trees and large shrubs. - If you own a watercraft, plan for how you will protect the vessel (i.e. tie, anchor, dry dock, storage). - Check your disaster supplies and replace or restock as needed.
+Things you should include are: drinking water, iodine tablets, canned foods, manual can opener, child care supplies, flashlights and batteries, pet supplies, first aid kit, and all hygiene supplies. - · Keep an up-to-date inventory of all jewelry and collectibles. - Discuss your current hurricane insurance coverage with your account executive and find out about any applicable hurricane protection programs you may be eligible to enroll in through your insurance carrier.